josephmontes/VAA/README.md

 | 2023      | JP Sears (2x)     | 0.367 | NA              | 33%  |

 #### NOTES
-- 14 total pitcher seasons had a below average performance on their fastball
+- 14 total pitcher seasons
    - 11 players
      - 1 never got another qualified season (Elieser Hernandez)
-     - 4 players on this list eventually got back below average wOBA in a following qualifiying season and have not went back above:
+     - 4 have successfully progressed by getting below the average wOBA value against their 4-Seam Fastball in a following qualifiying season and not going back above:
        - Trevor Bauer, Freddy Peralta, Andrew Heaney, Luis Castillo
-     - 3 players have not gotten back below average wOBA in a following qualifying season:
+     - 3 have still not gotten below the average wOBA value against their 4-Seam Fastball in a qualifying season:
        - Josiah Gray, Hunter Greene, JP Sears
      - the remaining 3 are from 2023:
        - Grayson Rodriguez, Logan Allen, Michael Kopech

 ##### PLAYER SPLOTLIGHT
   - Josiah Gray:
-      - His 4-Seam Fastball alarmingly hit in his first 2 seasons despite having optimal 4-Seam Fastball VAA more than most pitchers
+      - His 4-Seam Fastball has been hit alarmingly hard in his first 2 seasons despite having optimal 4-Seam Fastball VAA more than most pitchers

-      - To me, with a young pitcher especially, I would expect these numbers to improve as he gets a feel for how to use his weapon so to speak
+      - To me, with a young pitcher especially, I would expect these numbers to improve as he gets a feel for how to use this weapon
       - But his 4-Seam Fastball usage has gone from 51.6% in 2021 to 18.7% usage currently
       - Primarily throws a Slider now
-      - Additionally, his 'good' 4-Seam Fastball rate is not above the 30% threshold like it used to be
+      - Additionally, in 2023, his 'good' 4-Seam Fastball rate is not above the 30% threshold like it used to be

   - JP Sears:
-     - While it is still not below .350 league average, it is trending downwards (.417 to .367)
+     - While the wOBA value against his 4-Seam Fastball is still not below the .350 league average, it is trending downwards (.417 to .367)
      - He is also throwing it more from 50% to 56.6%
      - xwOBA lower for him too according to Baseball Savant
      - It feels safe to project progression for this pitcher based on the following table showing his 4-Seam Fastball wOBA was .390 on what is normally around .287
      - in 2023 it is much, much better but his 'bad' fastball is being hit harder
-     - expect the wOBA agains this 'bad' Fastball to improve or expect him to throw his 'good' Fastball more and you got yourself a dominant 4-Seam Fastball pitcher
+     - expect the wOBA against this 'bad' Fastball to improve or expect him to throw his 'good' Fastball more and you got yourself a dominant 4-Seam Fastball pitcher

   - Spencer Strider
      - If you are like me and was wondering where Spencer Strider falls on this list
      - He throws it 28% of the time with it being extremely effective
      - His bit of regression this year might be coming from the times that he does not throw this type of fastball as the wOBA value has ballooned from .280 to .400
      - He could be suffering from what I mentioned with Kopech where he throws his 4-Seam Fastball at such a high rate, batters are sitting on it and punishing the 'bad' ones
-     - If there is any other player you would like me to evaluate please feel free to email me (posted at bottom)
+     - If there is any other player you would like to see this kind of breakdown of please feel free to email me at josephmontes.baseball@gmail.com

-#### Who is not throwing this pitch?
+#### Who is throwing a 4-Seam Fastball, but not this kind of 4-Seam Fastball?
 - List of pitcher seasons where they threw the 'good' 4-Seam Fastball at a rate less than 7%
-- This list is split similarly, by those throwing it effectively vs. ineffectively
+- This list is split similarly to the last, by those throwing it effectively vs. ineffectively

 - List of guys throwing the bad fastball badly